kaviramsv/Movie-Rater/README.md

 # Movie-Rater
-This is a PERN Stack app that displays a list of movies and their corrsponding reviews.
+This is a PERN Stack app that displays a list of movies and their corrsponding ratings.

 Th app lets user add a new movie,edit a movie ,delete a movie if there are no associated reviews and also add revivews to a particular movie.